weaveworks/policy-agent/docs/development.md

 docker build . -t agent-test:{chart-version}
 ```

 Notice that the tag version needs to be the same as the helm chart version.
 You can give any name to the image.
+The version could be found on `/helm/Chart.yaml`

-You know have an image that you can add to your local cluster.
+Now you have an image that can be added to your local cluster.
 This vary depending on which provider you are using.

 If you are using `kind`: